Ltamaren/great-goose-a5384/content/pages/features.md

       - label: Get Started
         url: '#'
         style: secondary
-    title: The journey begins here
+    title: The journey begins here...
 seo:
   title: Features
   description: This is the features page